 Breast Thermography is useful for women of all ages, especially for women aged 30-50 who may have dense breasts, which makes mammography less effective.
-It is also ideal for women who have had cosmetic or reconstructive surgery, women with large or small breasts, a history of fibrocystic breast disease, pregnant or breastfeeding, and pre and post-menopausal.
+It is also ideal for women who have had cosmetic or reconstructive surgery, women with large or small breasts, a history of fibrocystic breast disease, and pre and post-menopausal.

 When should I get my first Thermogram?